 What benefits can you expect from laser hair removal?

 Laser hair removal can be performed almost anywhere on the body.
-However, you should know that some laser hair removal providers won’t treat the scalp, and most won’t address the eyebrow area.
+However, you should know some laser hair removal providers won’t treat the scalp or eyebrow area.

 Also, very little recovery time is necessary.
-You can resume your normal activities following treatment on the same day.
+You can resume normal activities following treatment.
 Some treatments can even be done over your lunch hour!
-And you’ll no longer have to worry about ingrown hairs, cuts from shaving, or any pain or headaches that come from waxing.
+And you’ll no longer have to worry about ingrown hairs, cuts from shaving, or any pain that comes from waxing.
 It’s also the best option when you have any pigment in your hair.

-The biggest advantage of laser hair removal compared to electrolysis is that it treats many follicles in an area all at once, whereas electrolysis treats one individual follicle at a time and is a more tedious treatment.
-Also, with the right technology, laser hair removal can treat all skin tones and any hair that has pigment in it.
+The biggest advantage of laser hair removal compared to electrolysis is that it treats many follicles in an area all at once.
+Electrolysis treats one individual follicle at a time and is a more tedious treatment.
+Also, with the right technology, laser hair removal can treat all skin tones and any hair with pigment.